reke592/qwxyz/README.md

 Then we add a queue by calling the `add` method that requires a Queueable data which then became a Task.

 - _params_ - required `Record<string, any>` to process by consumer
-- _topic_ - optional, this will insert a new record in database, considered pending other consumers.
+- _topic_ - optional, this will insert a new record in database, considered stalled or pending for other consumers.

 [Queueable](./src/types/dto.ts),
 [Task](./src/implementations/task.ts)